 The certificates of enrolment and further information will be sent to you by post in September.
 You will be issued with a student card, the so-called Student.Card, at the start of the semester, provided that you have submitted all the relevant documents and a recent photograph and remitted your semester fee.

-The Student.Card (with the logo of the local transportation authority, MVV) is valid as a semester ticket for public transportation at Weihenstephan.
+For students at the Weihenstephan campus, the Student.Card (with the logo of the local transportation authority, MVV) is valid as a semester ticket for public transportation.

 The health insurance certificate must comply with the template stipulated in the Student Health Insurance Registration Regulations.
 Consult the information sheet or leaflet for further details.